rafet2005/Functional-annotation-of-regulatory-elements-in-rainbow-trout/README.md

 # and plot it as a heatmap

 ## Retrieve the individual stat for all tissue combined into one file.
-OLD APPROCH
+OLD APPROACH
 ##./parse_chrohmm_chr_start_any.pl file_list

 #combin state for down analysis not used for enrichment using Python and the actual result